Richmond Brewery Stores

 Richmond Brewery Stores is a building on 18 Petersham Road in Richmond, London, England.
 Built in red brick, it has a tiled facade with "RICHMOND BREWERY STORES" in white lettering on blue.

 Further to the south along Petersham Road was the brewery itself.

+History

-Known as Lansdown Brewery, and operated by D Watney & Son, it was registered in April 1895, but is known to have been in existence at least as early as 1882 when the brewery design practice Davison, Inskipp & Mackenzie was engaged to extend the building.
-It was acquired by Brandon's Putney Brewery Ltd in 1915 and subsequently closed.
+Known as Lansdown Brewery, and operated by D Watney & Son, it was registered in April 1895.
+It is known to have been in existence at least as early as 1882 when the brewery design practice Davison, Inskipp & Mackenzie was engaged to extend the building.

-By 1923 the National Fire Protection Company Limited occupied the former Brewery Stores building.
+In 1915, it was acquired by Brandon's Putney Brewery Ltd and closed.
+In 1923, the National Fire Protection Company Limited occupied the former Brewery Stores building.

-In 1950 the toy manufacturer Rovex Plastics Limited, which made plastic toys for Marks and Spencer, bought the building for use as a factory, and the company's own nameplate was placed over "RICHMOND BREWERY STORES" during the firm's use of the building.
-By 1954, however, it was becoming obvious that the factory was quite inadequate to produce the volume of goods and, following the acquisition by Tri-ang, the factory moved to Margate in Kent in 1954.
+In 1950, the toy manufacturer Rovex Plastics Limited, which made plastic toys for Marks and Spencer, bought the building for use as a factory.
+The company's nameplate was placed over "RICHMOND BREWERY STORES" during the firm's use of the building.
+By 1954, it was becoming obvious that the factory was quite inadequate to produce the volume of goods and, following the acquisition by Tri-ang, the factory moved to Margate in Kent in 1954.

 The Richmond and Twickenham Times reported in November 2014 that the building, now owned by a property developer, will be converted into offices and flats.